Parasitic Phase Conversion (PPC): Rethinking High-Energy Light

 Where:

-- ψ₀ is the original emitted phase pattern (e.g., starlight)
+- ψ₀ — original emitted phase pattern (e.g., stellar optical)

-- ψ′ is the resulting corrupted phase signature
+- ψ′ — corrupted/eroded phase signature at detection

 Key Observational Consequences